 Measles (Rubeola) Students can be considered compliant for measles only if they have documentation of one of the following:

 Measles is a highly contagious acute viral infection characterized by a rash, cough, runny nose, eye irritation and fever.
 It is extremely communicable and is spread by droplets from the nose and mouth of an infected person to susceptible individuals.
 Measles can lead to ear infection, pneumonia, seizures, brain damage or even death.
 In recent years in the U.S., outbreaks have occurred most commonly in adolescents and young adults, including college students.
 Receiving two doses of the live measles vaccine can provide long-lasting immunity.

 Rubella (German Measles) Students can be considered compliant for Rubella only if they have documentation of at least one of the following:

-Rubella is a contagious viral infection that causes a rash, mild fever, and stiff joints in adults.
+Rubella is a contagious viral infection that causes a rash, mild fever and stiff joints in adults.
 A woman who gets rubella while pregnant could have a miscarriage or her baby could be born with serious birth defects.
 Its incidence is low in the U.S. due to the increased number of childhood vaccinations against the disease; however, outbreaks continue to occur in susceptible populations, including college students.
-The vaccination for rubella produces antibodies in over 95% of recipients.
+The vaccination for rubella produces antibodies in more than 95 percent of recipients.